JasonLn0711/1131_OSINT_Talent_vs_Luck_Simulation/README.md

 ## License

-This project is open-source and licensed under the MIT License.
+This project is open-source and licensed under the NYCU License.
 You are free to use, modify, and distribute the code as long as you include attribution to the original paper and this project.

 ## Acknowledgments